ethsana/sana-docs/docs/installation/manual.md

 ## SWAP Bandwidth Incentives

-To participate in the swarm you must include configuration parameters specifying a valid [XDAI](https://www.xdaichain.com/) RPC endpoint.
+To participate in the sana you must include configuration parameters specifying a valid [XDAI](https://www.xdaichain.com/) RPC endpoint.
 You can run your own XDAI node, or use a RPC provider such as [getblock.io](https://getblock.io/).

 When running your Sana node with SWAP enabled for the first time, your Sana node will deploy a 'chequebook' contract using the canonical factory contract which is deployed by Sana.
 A factory is used to ensure every node is using legitimate and verifiable chequebook contracts.
 Once the chequebook is deployed, Sana will deposit a certain amount of SANA in the chequebook contract so that it can pay other nodes in return for their services.